 And I’ve finally had enough.

 I’ve started the hard work that’s necessary to extricate these tentacles of toxic shame from my life.
-Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) with the healing and therapeutic steps showcased in Bradshaw’s bestselling book Healing the Shame That Binds You.
+Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) with the healing and therapeutic steps showcased in Bradshaw’s bestselling books Healing the Shame That Binds You and Homecoming.
 Additional resources, such as Neff’s work and writing by Buddhist psychologists Tara Branch and Jack Kornfield, among others, are helping to inform this healing journey.

 The Four Noble Truths